 Licensing and Insurance

-The business side of running your own tile operation: state licensing requirements, liability insurance, bonding, and what protects both you and the homeowner.
+State licensing requirements, liability insurance, bonding, and what protects both you and the customer.
+The business side of running your own operation.

-Even if you never pick up a trowel, knowing the basics helps you spot real craftsmanship and avoid expensive mistakes.
+Even if you never pick up a tool, knowing the basics helps you hire better and avoid expensive mistakes.

 Homeowner